 As we see in the hand-painted prototype above, Man-At-Arms’ design was simplified even more from the cross-sell art.
 His chest armor lacks the furry lining around the arms.
 His weapon was reduced in size and in detail.
 He regained the red color on his shorts and boots, but lost the red detail on his belt.The major difference between this prototype and the final toy is that he retains the “bracelet” section of the armor on his left arm (the bracelet does show up in version manufactured in France, however).

-In this very early prototype, Man-At-Arms’ boots are unpainted, but that may have been an oversight rather than a deliberate design choice:
+In this very early prototype, Man-At-Arms’ left boot is unpainted.
+That may have been an oversight rather than a deliberate design choice:

-However, Man-At-Arms makes an appearance with the green left boot in the July 1982 DC Comics story, From Eternia With Death, apparently based off of the early unfinished prototype:
+However, Man-At-Arms makes an appearance with the green left boot in the July 1982 DC Comics story, From Eternia With Death, apparently based off of the early green-booted prototype:

 The hand-painted prototype features a blue belt and red details on his helmet.
 The very first production examples of the figure were colored that way as well, but subsequent releases lack the red details on the helmet; later versions came with a gray belt.